iapyeh/GGeditor/docs/how2Readthedocs.rst

 \ |IMG6|\

-Then input the path and filename for your new file (docs/conf.py).
+Then input the path and file name for your new file (docs/conf.py).

 \ |IMG7|\